Venetta Fields: Career in Australia

 As a member of Boz Scaggs' backing band, Fields toured Australia in 1978 and 1980.
 While in the country in the latter year she contributed backing vocals to Marc Hunter's (ex-Dragon) solo album, Big City Talk.
-Back in the US she provided backing vocals for So Lucky (December 1981), by Renée Geyer – the Australian artist was then working in California.
-Fields decided to relocate permanently to Australia in 1982, "I had all that experience and a good reputation but I felt like I was stuck in a stereotyped box...
-I needed to do something else and I had to get away to somewhere where I could start again."
+Back in the US she provided backing vocals for So Lucky (1981), by Renée Geyer – the Australian artist was then working in California.
+Fields decided to relocate permanently to Australia in 1982 because she wanted to "get away to somewhere where I could start again."

-Fields continued to work with US artists when they toured her adopted country until 2000, including George Benson, Dionne Warwick, Streisand, Thelma Houston and Randy Crawford.
-She also recorded or toured as a backing singer with Australian artists Richard Clapton (1983–84), Jimmy Barnes, Australian Crawl, Cold Chisel, James Morrison and Mark Gillespie and as a long-term touring and session harmony vocalist for John Farnham (1986–95).
-Neil Lade of The Canberra Times reviewed Clapton's album, Solidarity (September 1984), and described its final track, "New World", as "slow and softly lulling.
+She performed with Australian singer-songwriter Richard Clapton (1983–84).
+Neil Lade of The Canberra Times reviewed Clapton's album, Solidarity (1984), and described its final track, "New World", as "slow and softly lulling.
 A song of peace and hope... and Clapton's voice is at its tuneful best.
 And the backing vocals of Vanetta [sic] Fields add a powerful and echoing dimension to what may be just the album's finest song."

 In the mid-1980s in Melbourne, Fields formed a new group, Venetta's Taxi, with a line-up including vocalist Sherlie Matthews, guitarist Michael den Elzen and Chong Lim on keyboards, while also performing regularly as a backing vocalist for local and touring artists.
 During this period Fields coached singing, including Karen Knowles and Colette Mann, at Tony Bartuccio's Dance Academy in Prahran.
 She took vocal workshops at the Victorian College of the Arts.

-Fields and Farnham were both guest vocalists with the Incredible Penguins in late 1985, for a cover of "Happy Xmas (War Is Over)", a charity project for research on little penguins, which peaked at No. 10 on the Australian Kent Music Report in December.
-Fields starting work for Farnham on his Jack's Back Tour in support of his album, Whispering Jack (October 1986).
+Fields was a vocalist with the Incredible Penguins in late 1985, for a cover of "Happy Xmas (War Is Over)", a charity project for research on little penguins, which peaked at No. 10 on the Australian Kent Music Report in December.

+In 1986, she formed and toured her own show, Gospel Jubilee; the line-up of the band of the same name was Joanne Campbell, Joe Creighton, Chong Lim, Sherlie Mathews and Fellon Williams.

+Fields started work for Farnham on his Jack's Back Tour in support of his album, Whispering Jack (1986).
 Debbie Kruger of Variety magazine caught the show at the State Theatre in March 1987, "Midway through the show, Farnham left the stage, and backing singer Venetta Fields sang three songs which kept the audience warm but eager for more of their hero."